We've independently reviewed this article to make sure it's as accurate as we can make it.

-- baking soda
+- Baking soda

-- cat litter or activated charcoal
+- Cat litter or activated charcoal

-Step #1 Empty Your Freezer
+#2 Empty Your Freezer

-First step is to take all the food out of your freezer.
+The first step is to take all the food out of your freezer.
 You want to remove any food that could cause a bad smell in the first place.